 In December 2018, the City started relocating utilities and waterlines in preparation for City Walk.
-These relocations and infrastructure improvements along Main Avenue NW/NE have been completed.
-Renovations to Union Square and the downtown block, a planned component of the City Walk project, started on April 8, and are currently on schedule.
+These relocations and infrastructure improvements along Main Avenue NW/NE were completed in 2019.
+Renovations to Union Square and the downtown block, a planned component of the City Walk project, started on April 8, 2019, and were completed on September 6, 2019.

 In a special meeting on June 25, 2019, Hickory City Council awarded the final component of the City Walk construction to Neill Grading and Construction Co., Inc.

 An official ground breaking for the City Walk was held on Monday, September 23, 2019, at 12 p.m., in front of St. Andrew's Lutheran Church.